 Deploy SD-WAN WANOP VPX on Microsoft Azure

-Citrix SD-WAN WANOP Edition is now available in the Azure marketplace, enabling WAN optimization between enterprise datacenter/branch and Azure cloud.
+Citrix SD-WAN WANOP Edition is now available in the Azure Marketplace, enabling WAN optimization between enterprise datacenter/branch and Azure cloud.
 Since L2 mode support is not available on cloud infrastructures, you cannot deploy Citrix SD-WAN WANOP as a standalone VPX in Azure Cloud.
-However, you can deploy Citrix SD-WAN WANOP VPX along with Citrix VPX in Azure cloud infrastructure.
-The Citrix VPX uses cloud connector to create an IPsec tunnel, while the SD-WAN WANOP VPX accelerates the connections, providing LAN-like performance for applications.
+However, you can deploy Citrix SD-WAN WANOP VPX along with Citrix ADC VPX in Azure cloud infrastructure.
+The Citrix ADC VPX uses cloud connector to create an IPsec tunnel, while the SD-WAN WANOP VPX accelerates the connections, providing LAN-like performance for applications.

 Citrix SD-WAN WANOP in Azure cloud topology